ossama-Lazri/symfony-tailwind-mysql-app/README.md

-A Symfony app styled with Tailwind CSS, integrating MySQL for data display.
+A Symfony app styled with TailwindCSS, integrating MySQL for data display.